deckhouse/virtualization/docs/EXAMPLES.md

       name: ubuntu-2204-root
 ```

-If there is some private data, the initial initial initialization script of the virtual machine can be created in secret.
+If there is some private data, the initial initialization script of the virtual machine can be created in secret.

 Example of a secret: